philnash/philna.sh/_posts/2023-03-13-create-a-cli-chatbot-with-chatgpt-api-and-node-js.md

 ---
 layout: post
-title: "Create a CLI Chatbot with the ChatGTP API and Node.js"
+title: "Create a CLI Chatbot with the ChatGPT API and Node.js"
 tags: openai, chatgpt, javascript, node
 image: posts/chatgpt/openai-node
 image_alt: "The OpenAI logo and the Node.js API"